 A Different Perspective

 However, I’ve learned through martial arts that the mind can also follow the body.
 I’ve studied a few different martial arts and remember one lesson in particular during which one of my teachers was taking us through an exercise.
-He started to become frustrated with us because we weren’t conveying or expressing an assertive attitude.
+He started to become frustrated with us because we weren’t conveying an assertive attitude.
 He felt like we were holding back or not really putting 100 percent of our energy and intention into each attack.